brianleroux/css-slap-chop/README.md

 #### Use it

-There is a Command Line Interface tool.
+There is a command-line interface (CLI) tool.
 Don't be bummed!
 The CLI is the most powerful interface of all.

     css-slap-chop

 That was fun!
 No problem.
 Now we can go and get CSS Slap Chop to show us a more friendly CSS document.

-    css-slap-chop -css ./app.css -html ./index.html
+    css-slap-chop --css ./app.css --html ./index.html

 Cool!
 If you want to create a file just use some UNIX IO redirect magic.

-    css-slap-chop -css ./app.css -html ./index.html > ./tidy.css
+    css-slap-chop --css ./app.css --html ./index.html > ./tidy.css

 Gnar.

 ### FAQ

 Oh no!
-It fucking removed the stuff I add dynamically with captain AJAX what will I do?
+It fucking removed the stuff I add dynamically with Captain AJAX!
+What will I do?

-    Chill bitch!
+    Chill, bitch!
 CSS Slap Chop can optionally take a JSON file contiaining selectors you want it to ignore.

 ### Hack it